kadirahq/flow-router/README.md

 ## Rendering and Layout Management

-Flow Router does not handle rendering or layout management.
+FlowRouter does not handle rendering or layout management.
 For that, you can use:

   * [Blaze Layout for Blaze](https://github.com/kadirahq/blaze-layout)
   * [React Layout for React](https://github.com/kadirahq/meteor-react-layout)